Complexity Results for MCMC derived from Quantitative Bounds: Gibbs Sampler Convergence Bound

-\begin{remark} The assumptions in \cref{eq_assumption} are quite natural.
-For the second assumption, note that our MCMC model implies that the variance of $Y_i$ is larger than $V$ because of the uncertainty of $\theta_i$.
-Actually, under the MCMC model, conditional on the parameter $A$, the variance of the data $\{Y_i\}$ equals $V+A$.
-Therefore, the second assumption in \cref{eq_assumption} is just to assume the observed data is not abnormal under the MCMC model when $n$ is large enough.
+The {assumption} in \cref{eq_assumption} {is} quite natural. {For example, if the data is indeed generated from the model with a ``true'' variance $\sigma^2_A>0$ then \cref{eq_assumption} obviously holds}. {More generally, the upper bound is just to ensure $\sum_{i=1}^n (Y_i-\bar{Y})^2=\bigO(n)$.} For {the lower bound}, note that our MCMC model implies that the variance of $Y_i$ is larger than ${\sigma_V^2}$ because of the uncertainty of $\theta_i$.
+Actually, under the MCMC model, conditional on the parameter $\sigma^2_A$, the variance of the data $\{Y_i\}$ equals ${\sigma_V^2}+{\sigma^2_A}$.
+Therefore, the assumption in \cref{eq_assumption} is just to assume the observed data is not abnormal under the MCMC model when $n$ is large enough.
 Note that only the existence of $\delta$ is required for establishing our main results.
 More precisely, the existence of $\delta$ is needed to obtain an upper bound for $\pi(R_0^c)$.
-If such $\delta$ does not exist, the MCMC model is seriously misspecified so the posterior distribution of the parameter $A$, which corresponds to the variance of a Normal distribution, may concentrate on $0$.
-In that case, our upper bound on $\pi(R_0^c)$ does not hold. \end{remark}
+If such $\delta$ does not exist, the MCMC model is {(seriously)} misspecified so the posterior distribution of the parameter ${\sigma^2_A}$, which corresponds to the variance of a Normal distribution, may concentrate on $0$.
+In that case, our upper bound on $\pi(R_0^c)$ does not hold.

 Then we show that, under the assumption \cref{eq_assumption}, with initial state

 and $\mu^{(0)}$ arbitrary (since $\mu^{(0)}$ will be updated in the first step of the Gibbs sampler), the mixing time of the Gibbs sampler to guarantee small total variation distance to stationarity is bounded by some constant when $n$ is large enough.